 If you want to run reporting on your Voucherify data, consider filtering and exporting them as a

-- events - Every resource you can find in the dashboard contains a timeline of actions performed on it.
-This gives you an idea who and how modified the object's state, with the API or dashboard.
+- Events – every resource you can find in the dashboard contains a timeline of actions performed on it.
+This gives you an idea of who and how modified the object's state, with the API or dashboard.

-- logs - Voucherify logs every successful or failed request made using your API keys.
-Each resource contains detailed information about the original request, including request (and response) body.
+- Logs – Voucherify logs every successful or failed request made using your API keys.
+Each resource contains detailed information about the original request, including the request (and response) body.
 You can find them in the

-- metadata - The Project Settings section also gives you the ability to define the schema for custom fields.
+- Metadata – The Project Settings section also lets you define the schema for custom fields.